jomino141/flask-scatter-charts-api/README.md

-# Flask ApexCharts API
+# Flask Scatter Chart API
-An API built with Flask to generate JSON's for 2D and 3D Scatter ApexCharts.
+An API built with Flask to generate JSON's for 2D and 3D Scatter Charts.
+All 2D charts will be generated with ApexCharts and all 3D charts with Plotly Open Source Graphing Libraries.

 ## Usage
 This API requires an array including multiple elements that follow this structure: